eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 - `listen_sock_fd`: The file descriptor of the listening socket.
 - `(struct sockaddr *)&client_addr`: A pointer to the `client_addr` structure where information about the client's address will be stored.
 - `&client_addr_len`: A pointer to the variable storing the size of the client address structure.
 Upon successful execution, `accept()` updates this variable with the actual size of the client address structure.
-This is required because the size of the sockaddr structure may vary depending on whether it's an IPv4 or [IPv6](https://en.wikipedia.org/wiki/IPv6) address.
+This is required because the size of the sockaddr structure may vary depending on whether it is an IPv4 or [IPv6](https://en.wikipedia.org/wiki/IPv6) address.

 After `accept()` completes successfully, the server can use the `conn_sock_fd` file descriptor to communicate with the client over the newly established connection.